in , ,

 The Valley Of Rocks

-Embark on an adventurous walk with your dog through a dry valley that boasts a unique rocky landscape and stunning coastal views.
+Take an adventurous walk with your dog through a rocky valley with stunning coastal views.

 Clovelly

-This iconic harbour village near Hartland, featured in multiple films and TV shows, allows dogs to enter for free.
-Enjoy the charming traditional houses, breathtaking ocean view, and the steep pedestrianised cobbled main street.
+This harbour village near Hartland allows dogs to enter for free.
+Enjoy traditional houses, ocean views, and the steep cobbled street.

 A Haven for Canine Companions

-As you explore these dog friendly attractions in North Devon, remember that the joy of the journey lies not only in the destinations but also in the heartwarming companionship of your loyal friend.
-Whether you’re a local or a visitor, North Devon is a place that invites you to feel at home, to explore, and to fall in love with its charm.
+As you explore, remember that the joy of the journey lies in sharing it with your loyal companion.
+Whether local or visiting, North Devon welcomes you to explore and fall in love with its charm.

 Click here for dog friendly attractions in South Devon.